tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/控制台指南/数据工作流/公共配置/模板_intl_en.md

  - Audio/Video Parameters: You can customize audio/video parameters as needed.
 7. Click **OK**.
 After successfully creating the template, you can **view**, **edit**, or **delete** it in the custom template list.
 >?
-You can use the template when creating a top speed codec transcoding job as instructed in [Configuring Job](https://intl.cloud.tencent.com/document/product/436/46409) or creating a workflow as instructed in [Configuring Workflow](https://intl.cloud.tencent.com/document/product/436/46408).
+You can use the template when creating a broadcast media format transcoding job as instructed in [Configuring Job](https://intl.cloud.tencent.com/document/product/436/46409) or creating a workflow as instructed in [Configuring Workflow](https://intl.cloud.tencent.com/document/product/436/46408).
 >

 ### Broadcast media format transcoding